moondance-labs/tanssi-docs/builders/tutorials/subsquid.md

 Now that we have a starting point for our project, we'll need to configure our project to index ERC-20 `Transfer` events taking place on our Tanssi ContainerChain.

-### Index ERC-20 Transfers {: #index-erc-20-transfer events}
+##  Set Up the Indexer for ERC-20 Transfers {: #set-up-the-indexer-for-erc-20-transfers}

 In order to index ERC-20 transfers, we'll need to take a series of actions:

-1. Update the database schema and generate models for the data
+1. Define the database schema and generate the entity classes
-2. Use the `ERC20` contract's ABI to generate TypeScript interface classes that will be used by our Squid to index `Transfer` events
+2. Use the `ERC20` contract's ABI to generate TypeScript interface classes
-3. Configure the processor to process `Transfer` events for the `ERC20` contract from our ContainerChain
+3. Configure the processor by specifying exactly what data to ingest
-4. Add logic to process the `Transfer` events and save the processed transfer data
+4. Transform the data and insert it into a TypeORM database in `main.ts`
+5. Run the indexer and query the squid

 As mentioned, we'll first need to define the database schema for the transfer data.
 To do so, we'll edit the `schema.graphql` file, which is located in the root directory, and create a `Transfer` entity and `Account` entity.
 You can copy and paste the below schema, ensuring that any existing schema is first removed.